 Whether you’re streaming your favourite Netflix show, making a purchase online or in the middle of an important Zoom meeting, the last thing you want is to be bogged down with a buffering screen or patchy audio because your internet connection isn’t up to the task.
-These days, having a slow internet connection can mean a lot of frustration given that so much of our lives are now online.
+Slow internet speeds are a common issue people face in these situations.
+These days, having a slow internet connection can mean a lot of frustration, given that so much of our lives are now online.

 How to increase internet speed via your router/hardware